rhartsock/lab_meeting/README.md

 # Procedure
 ## Starting the Site
 1. Make a GitHub account.
 [The URL to your site will include your username] http://github.com
 2. Login to your GitHub account and choose one of the templates above.
-Open the bullet point link in a new tab.
+Open the second bullet point link in a new tab.
 3. Press the Fork button in the top right of the screen to create your own copy of the site.
 4. Choose the settings tab on the right side of the screen.
 5. Change the Repository name to username.github.io